shanuz123/Shanavas-Personal-Website/README.md

 ---

 ## 💻 How to View
-You can view the live page here (if published):
+You can view the live page here:
 👉 [https://shanuz123.github.io/Shanavas-Personal-Website/](https://shanuz123.github.io/Shanavas-Personal-Website/)

 ---